knokko/fixie/docs/config.md

 multiply instances of this spin class with a *duration* to obtain an instance of the angle class.

+### acceleration
+The optional class name of the *angular acceleration* class to which this spin class should be linked.
+When linked, you can divide instances of this spin class by a *duration* to obtain an instance of the angular acceleration class.

 ### createNumberExtensions
 Whether extension functions should be generated on primitive integer types and floating-point types.
 If you enable this,